rollkit/docs/docs/intro.md

 ## What problems is Rollkit solving?

-### 1. Scalability, Customizability and Sovereignty
+### 1. Scalability, Customizability, and Sovereignty

-Rollups deployed on a monolithic L1 benefit from directly inheriting security from the base layer.
-However, that comes at the cost of scalability, customizability and sovereignty.
+Rollups deployed on a monolithic Layer 1 (L1) blockchain benefit from directly inheriting security from the base layer.
+However, that comes at the cost of scalability, customizability, and sovereignty.
 All rollups sharing the same monolithic L1 compete with each other over the limited block space, resulting in a lack of scalability.
 In addition, developers lack the freedom and ability to customize different parts of the stack, such as the execution environment, putting a limit and constraint on how they build rollups.
 Furthermore, a rollup community on a monolithic L1 can't fork their chain when needed.